 Then a familiar figure emerged from the crowd and shoved past me into the store.
 Same cap, rough brown jacket, wavy dark hair and jeans as before, and the same lack of manners.

 Okay, this demanded a response from me.
-The fire was being handled, though it appeared that the Town Hall might not survive.
-Traffic was obviously blocked at both ends of the street.
+The fire was being handled, although it appeared that the Town Hall might not survive.
+Traffic was blocked at both ends of the street.
 The sheriff and her deputies were controlling the crowds.
 And I was going to be open to severe criticism at home if I didn't investigate the situation on the roof.

 Then there was an odd, loud, disturbing noise from the sidewalk in front of the store, accompanied by screaming.
 I looked out and saw a limp figure on the sidewalk, wearing a rough brown jacket and jeans, cap on the sidewalk, brown hair spread out, eyes open, motionless.

-My employer, Jan Sleet, usually attracted some amount of attention when she walked down the street in Claremont.
+My employer, Jan Sleet, usually attracted attention when she walked down the street in Claremont.
 This was partly because she was becoming (she would have said "was") a local celebrity – the town's resident amateur sleuth.
 She had initially gained this reputation by her exploits while in college, and it had been cemented by her solution of the murder of Marvel Phillips a few weeks before.

 There was also, of course, her appearance, which was unusual almost anywhere, but strikingly so in a seaside college town like Claremont.
 She had lank brown hair and a tall and spindly body, and she wore large horn-rimmed glasses and elegant three-piece suits.
 She used a cane for her limp, which was especially pronounced when she was moving quickly, as she was at the moment, steaming down the block toward me.
 She never even looked at the burning Town Hall across the street, and she brushed by the sheriff without acknowledging her.

-A more sentimental employee than I am, seeing her intensity, might have concluded that she was concerned about my safety – what with the fire raging across the street and a body falling to the sidewalk and all, but I had a pretty good idea that it was irritation that I knew a lot of things about recent events that she did not know, at least not yet.
+A more sentimental employee than I am, seeing her intensity, might have concluded that she was concerned about my safety – what with the fire raging across the street and a body falling to the sidewalk and so on, but I had a pretty good idea that it was irritation that I knew a lot of things about recent events that she did not know, at least not yet.

 She managed to slow her forward momentum enough to (barely) avoid crashing into me.
 She didn't have to ask – I gave her a very brief update on what had happened, enough to make it clear that if this had been an accident it had been a very odd one.
 Then she bent over to look at the corpse.